Graylog2/documentation/pages/archiving/setup.rst

 ^^^^^^^^^^^

 The archived indices will be stored in the *Output base path* directory.
-This directory **needs to be writable for the Graylog server process** so the files can be stored.
+This directory **needs to exist and be writable for the Graylog server process** so the files can be stored.

 .. note:: Only the **master** node needs access to the *Output base path* directory because the archiving process runs on the master node.